-Collins Drive Loop (2-3 hr return from road end car parks, 3.5 km circuit) The 500-m long Collins Drive provides an opportunity to experience a real underground mine system.
+Collins Drive Loop (2-3 hr return from road end car parks, 3.5 km circuit)

+The 500-m long Collins Drive provides an opportunity to experience a real underground mine system.
 This tunnel was driven through the hill in a fruitless attempt to find a quartz reef with payable ore.
 Dangerous shafts have been boarded up.
 You will need a torch for the 15-min boardwalk through the tunnel.
 Turn your torch off near the tunnel entrances to see the glow-worms.

 The easiest approach to Collins Drive is via the Third Branch Track (Puketui Road) or Water Race Tunnels Track (Puketui Valley Road).
 A small landing 5 min short of Collins Drive marks the start of an aerial cableway that carried ore hoppers to the Golden Hills stamper battery.
 From the west end of Collins Drive, a 10-min climb to the ridge will bring you to the Main Range track.
 Turn to the east (right) and you will return to the Puketui Valley road end car park, approximately 1 hr away.
 Check out the views from the lookout on the way.

+Paton Stream to Hihi Trig/Kauaeranga valley road end (times below)

-Main Range Track This starts out as a walking track from the northern end of Puketui Walk and leads to a track junction (1 hr).
-At this point you can turn left to Collins Drive or continue on to the Paton Stream Dam (another 3 hr), Hihi Trig (4 hr 30 min) or down into the Kauaeranga Valley (8-10 hr).
-Please note that the track changes to a tramping track at the junction, is not well formed and is steep in places, so is more suited to experienced and well-prepared trampers.
+This starts out as a walking track from the northern end of Puketui Walk and leads to a track junction (1 hr).
+At this point you can turn left to Collins Drive, or continue on to the Hihi Trig (another 3 hr) and then further down into the Kauaeranga valley (5-6 hr from trig).
+Please note that the track changes to a tramping track at the junction; it is not well formed and is steep in places, so is more suited to experienced and well-prepared trampers.